Old City (Baku): Old City in films

-Some scenes of famous Azerbaijani and USSR movies such as “Diamond hand”, “Amphibian man”, “Aybolit-66”, “Teheran-43”, “Don not be afraid, I`m with you” which are famous around the world were shot in Old City.
+Some scenes of famous Azerbaijani and USSR movies such as Diamond Hand, Amphibian Man, Aybolit-66, Teheran-43, Do Not Be Afraid, I'm with You, which are famous around the world were shot in Old City.

-The well-known scene of “In foreign country – Istanbul” of “Brilliant hand” was shot in Old City through the decision of Leonid Gayday.
-The old streets of Old City, Shirvanshahs` Palace, minarets of mosques and fortress walls appear in the movie.
+The well-known scene of "In Foreign Country – Istanbul" of "Brilliant Hand" was shot in Old City through the decision of Leonid Gayday.
+The old streets of Old City, Shirvanshahs' Palace, minarets of mosques and fortress walls appear in the movie.
 A monument of Yuri Nikulin was erected in Icherisheher, where the movie was shooting.

 Other film scenes that were shot in the Old City include: